 - Find reliable cleaning, ironing and laundry services, which have been checked and vetted by Hampshire Trading Standards, in the Buy With Confidence directory.
 Call 03454 04 05 06 for a free directory.

 You can also search in our in our Community directory for community groups or organisations that may be able to offer you help with housework, pet care or minor repairs.
 Select 'Community support/activities' and then 'House or garden help'.

-You may also find that there is equipment you can buy which will help you with domestic tasks such as cleaning, cooking and laundry.
-Explore our Equipment House.
+You may find that there is equipment you can buy which will help you with domestic tasks such as cleaning, cooking and laundry.
+Explore our Equipment and adaptations information section.

 Good Neighbours Support Service